Faculty of Chemistry and Earth SciencesGeoarchaeology – Master

 |Application deadlines||Information about deadlines can be obtained after you have put together a degree program.|

-The knowledge acquired in a Bachelor’s degree programme in geography, earth sciences, pre- and protohistory/archaeology is furthered during the Master’s degree programme in Geoarchaeology, whereby students also gain insight into additional subject areas.
+The knowledge acquired in a Bachelor’s degree programme in geography, earth sciences or pre- and protohistory/archaeology is furthered during the Master’s degree programme in Geoarchaeology, whereby students also gain insight into additional subject areas.
 Having successfully completed their Bachelor’s degree in a related area, students are able to select lectures and courses at Master’s level according to their own interests.
 Topics fall into the fields of analysis and environmental archives, geoarchaeological field work, and current cultural spatial research, all of which are considered in view of the most up-to-date, international research.

 Field and laboratory work are highly relevant to the current research projects being carried out by one or more of the relevant University institutes, including the Geography Institute, the Institute of Earth Sciences, and the Institute of Prehistory, Protohistory and Near-Eastern Archaeology, as well as the Institute of Classical Archaeology and Byzantine Archaeology.